 Once you have completed this action, you must then form

-a solid base on which to rotate the upper body unit.
+creating a solid base on which to rotate the upper body

-shoulder.
-(This allows the right hand to comfortably grip
+left shoulder.
+(This allows the right hand to comfortably

-the club whilst still maintaining a slight bend in the right
+grip the club whilst still maintaining a slight bend in

 Next, allow the shoulders to slump before pulling the

-arms close together.
-Then make the chest, the shoulders and
+arms close together then make the chest, the shoulders

 Next, pull the elbows tight against the body and make the